 interdisciplinary, 14 courses

-Two studio art courses, three architecture history and theory courses, two architecture design studios, one environmental design and sustainability course, one history course, one urban and social science studies course, and four electives selected in consultation with an adviser in the program.
+One Introduction to Architectural Studies course, two studio art courses, three architecture history and theory courses, two architecture design studios, one environmental design and sustainability course, one history course, one urban and social science studies course, and three electives selected in consultation with an adviser in the program.